mpark/variant/doc/reference.md

              `std::is_nothrow_move_assignable_v<T>` for all `T` in `Ts...`.

 __Exception Safety:__ If the type of the value in `*this` and `that` are both `U`, the state of the
-                      value in `*this` is defined by the exception safety specification of the selected assignment operator of `U`.
+                      value in `*this` is determined by the exception safety specification of the selected assignment operator of `U`.
 Otherwise, if an exception is thrown during the call to the copy constructor of `U`, `*this` is unaffected.
                       If an exception is thrown during the call to the move constructor of `U`,